 Quinton Parker is a Nashville native, an upright bassist and has been an active part of the local music scene for seven years.
 He studied at MTSU’s School of Journalism.

-John Pitcher is the chief classical music, jazz and dance critic.
+John Pitcher is the chief classical music, jazz and dance critic as well as co-founder of ArtsNash.
 He has been a classical music critic for the Washington Post, the Rochester (NY) Democrat and Chronicle, National Public Radio’s Performance Today (NPR), ArtNowNashville.com and the Nashville Scene.
 His writings about music and the arts have also appeared in Symphony Magazine, American Record Guide and Stagebill Magazine, among other publications.
 Pitcher earned his master’s degree in journalism from Columbia University’s Graduate School of Journalism, where he studied arts writing with Judith Crist and Phyllis Garland.
 His work has received the New York State Associated Press award for outstanding classical music criticism.

 Ron Wynn is a music critic, author and editor.
 His features, reviews and articles have run locally in the Nashville Scene, The City Paper (Nashville) and on ArtNowNashville.com among others.
 Wynn is currently sports editor for the Tennessee Tribune and a contributor to Jazz Times.
 He is former editor of the New Memphis Star and former chief jazz and pop music critic for the Bridgeport Post-Telegram and the Memphis Commercial Appeal.
 Wynn has contributed to such publications such as Billboard, The Village Voice, Creem, Rock & Roll Disc, Living Blues, The Boston Phoenix, and Rejoice.
 He was the editor of the first edition of The All Music Guide to Jazz (1994), and from 1993 to 1994 served as the jazz and rap editor of the All Music Guide.
 Wynn is the author of The Tina Turner Story.
 He has contributed liner notes for numerous albums; his liner notes for “The Soul of Country Music” received a 1998 Grammy nomination.